tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Categories Mega/README.md

   * Page Specific

-    * Use this option if you have only a single page you want to have this effect.
+    Use this option when you want only one Page to have this effect.

-    * Add code from files **[store page list categories mega options.html][5]** and **[store page list categories mega.html][6]** to Store Settings > Advanced > Page Header Code Injection for the store page **before** the **store page list categories cache** code.
+    * Add code from files **[store page list categories mega options.html][5]** and **[store page list categories mega.html][6]** to Store Settings > Advanced > Page Header Code Injection for the Store Page **before** the **store page list categories cache** code.
 Refer to [Per-page code injection][7] for details.

   * Site-wide

-    * Use this option if you have multiple pages where you want to have this effect.
+    Use this option when you want multiple Pages to have this effect.

     * Add code from files **[store page list categories mega options.html][5]** and **[store page list categories mega.html][6]** to Website > Pages > Custom Code > Code Injection > FOOTER **before** the **store page list